guanrujun/tutorial.tests.Python/README.md

 # tutorial.tests.Python

 Tutorial to master Python and tests, Jenkins and GitKraken.
-Integrate this project to Slack again.
+Integrate this project to Slack.